django-cms/django-cms-mgmt/community tasks/list of all community tasks.md

 ## Community Tasks

 - Develop django CMS
-- Create Content for django-cms.org
+- Create Content for django CMS and release it on www.django-cms.org
   - Articles about django CMS
   - (Video) Tutorials
   - How to Guides